capstone-cy-team-1/capstone-cy-team-1.github.io/README.md

 2. Organization housing all the repositories: [Capstone-cy-team-1](https://github.com/capstone-cy-team-1/)
 3. Scrum Board here: [Team-1 Scrum Board](https://github.com/orgs/capstone-cy-team-1/projects/1)

+> As a team we understood, the flaws within our system, as it had to be made this way for the project.
+However, for the purposes of the assignment we were tasked with performing a security analysis of our own systems.
+[Find the detialed report here]()

 ## Proposal

 Vulnerability: Supply Chain Attack(s)